vobademi/FTEXX00-Ubuntu/README.md

 modprobe: ERROR: could not insert 'focal_spi': Key was rejected by service
 ```

 This means that you need to enroll a signing key to make the module trusted by Secure Boot.

-You might see a prompt *Configuring Secure Boot* for the first time:
+You will see the prompt *Configuring Secure Boot* for the first time:

-4a.
-Scroll down and select `Ok`.
+i.
+Select `Ok`.
 Enter a password for Secure Boot.

-> ✓ Tip: If you didn't see a prompt *Configuring Secure Boot*, you can enter:
+> ✓ Tip: If you didn't see the prompt *Configuring Secure Boot*, you can enter:
 >
 > ```bash
 > sudo mokutil --import /var/lib/shim-signed/mok/MOK.der